Copyrights in AI-Generated Content

 A Complex Issue

-As I discussed in a previous blog post, the issue is not as simple as it might seem.
-There are different levels of human involvement in the use of an AI content generating mechanism.
+As I discussed in A Recent Entrance to Complexity, the issue is not as simple as it might seem.
+There are different levels of human involvement in the use of an AI content-generating mechanism.
 At one extreme, there are programs like “Paint,” in which users provide a great deal of input.
 These kinds of programs may be analogized to paintbrushes, pens and other tools that artists traditionally have used to express their ideas on paper or canvas.
 Word processing programs are also in this category.
 It is easy to conclude that the users of these kinds of programs are the authors of works that may be sufficiently creative and original to receive copyright protection.

 At the other end of the spectrum are AI services like DALL-E and ChatGPT.
 These tools are capable of generating content with very little user input.
 If the only human input is a user’s directive to “Draw a picture,” then it would be difficult to claim that the author contributed any creative expression.
 That is to say, it would be difficult to claim that the user authored anything.